 Day or night, the Waverly is abuzz.
-“The night time is happier,” Serafis said.
+“The nighttime is happier,” Serafis said.
 “More energetic.”
 The Waverly’s after-hours customer base has always consisted of late-night workers gathering for a meal at the close of their shift.
-They still flock to the diner—always open, it’s practically a ritual – though nowadays, the wee hours also find there a younger set of patrons: a sprinkling of NYU students, a smattering of bar-hoppers.
+They still flock to the diner – it’s always open, and going there is practically a ritual – though nowadays, the wee hours also find there a younger set of patrons: a sprinkling of NYU students, a smattering of bar-hoppers.
 Otherwise, according to Serafis, not much has changed.

-The Waverly is not the venue that Hopper painted, but as a 24-hour Greenwich Avenue-adjacent diner, the sentiment is a similar one.
+The Waverly is not the venue that Hopper painted, but as it’s a 24-hour Greenwich Avenue-adjacent diner, the sentiment is a similar one.
 Hopper’s diner “was suggested by a restaurant on Greenwich Avenue where two streets meet,” the artist told an interviewer.
-“I simplified the scene a great deal and made the restaurant bigger.”
+He later said, “I simplified the scene a great deal and made the restaurant bigger.”

-Around a decade ago, preeminent Hopper scholar Gail Levin pinpointed Mulry Square – a triangular plot of land near the Waverly Diner where Greenwich Avenue, Seventh Avenue, and 11th Street intersect – as the most likely location of Hopper’s hangout.
+Pre-eminent Hopper scholar Gail Levin has pinpointed Mulry Square – a triangular plot of land near the Waverly Diner where Greenwich Avenue, Seventh Avenue and 11th Street intersect – as the most likely location of Hopper’s hang-out.
 Historian and writer Jeremiah Moss subsequently analyzed old maps and archival images and came to the conclusion that Hopper’s diner may well have been inspired by Mulry Square, but it was likely an amalgamation of buildings filtered through Hopper’s vivid imagination.

-As is the case with most long-standing neighborhood diners, the Waverly faces an uncertain future; but it’s found success in three principle factors.
-First and foremost, the food, which is made with as much devotion as it is with fresh ingredients.
+As is the case with most long-standing neighborhood diners, the Waverly faces an uncertain future; but it’s found success in three principal factors.
+First and foremost is the food, which is made with as much devotion as it is with fresh ingredients.
 The entire menu – which runs the gamut from omelettes to pancakes and all the hearty fare you’d expect from a Greek diner – consists of Serafis’s personal recipes.
-They are family recipes, mostly, some his own, and a few adapted from those of friends and neighbors.
+They are family recipes, mostly, some his own and a few adapted from those of friends and neighbors.

 Then there’s the atmosphere.
 The approach is simple: good food and good service keep customers returning.
-The interior space was renovated in 2011, but the Waverly has maintained a traditional aesthetic of wood panelling and vinyl booths.
+The interior space was renovated in 2011, but the Waverly has maintained a traditional aesthetic of wood paneling and vinyl booths.
 It’s not your typical retro diner – sleek, metal accents, pops of neon.
 Rather, it’s reminiscent of the city’s humble working-class days.
 It always has been and, as long as Serafis is around, will continue to be a place of convergence for no-fuss Villagers and tourists who’ve heard tell of the diner’s classic charms.

 Finally, the Waverly strikes a balance between tradition and the inevitable tides of change.
 The menu has remained mostly the same, save a selection of necessary revisions throughout the years.
 Taking note of fan favorites and removing some of the items that consistently don’t sell, the Waverly has managed to keep up with contemporary diets without sacrificing Serafis’s vision.

 So the Waverly remains a stronghold.
-The “stubborn holdout of the old-school Village” was ranked first in Time Out New York’s most recent list of the best diners in New York City, and 17th in their ranking of America’s best diners.
-The Waverly’s reputation now precedes the brick and mortar establishment, and management is confident in the diner’s continuity.*
+The “stubborn holdout of the old-school Village” was ranked first on Time Out New York’s most recent list of the best diners in New York City and 17th on its list of America’s best diners.
+The Waverly’s reputation now precedes the brick-and-mortar establishment, and management is confident in the diner’s continuity.*

 The Empire has a complicated history of staccato ownership.
 According to Untapped Cities, the diner was constructed by the New Jersey-based Fodero Dining Car Company in 1946.
 Its initial run lasted until 1976, when it closed its doors for the first time.
-The building was resurrected by three New Yorkers: Jack Doenias, Carl Laanes, and Richard Ruskay, who re-opened it to the public—Bette Davis, David Bowie, and Debbie Harry figuring among the wildly popular institution’s roster of loyal patrons in its second chapter.
+The building was resurrected by three New Yorkers: Jack Doenias, Carl Laanes and Richard Ruskay, who re-opened it to the public, with Bette Davis, David Bowie and Debbie Harry figuring among the wildly popular institution’s roster of loyal patrons in its second chapter.

 Indeed, DeLucie’s view of Chelsea is notably different from Serafis’s perception of the Village.
 Their perspectives are likely informed by the differences in their respective diners’ timelines.
 The Waverly has had an uninterrupted four-decade run, while the Empire has evolved through multiple iterations.
-Their approaches to restauranteering are decidedly different too, but both diner owners are dedicated to the same mission.
+Their approaches to running a restaurant are decidedly different too, but both diner owners are dedicated to the same mission.

 “In New York, we all live right on top of each other, but people rarely know their neighbors,” DeLucie said.
-“In the ‘burbs, you say hi over the fence in the backyard.
+“In the burbs, you say hi over the fence in the backyard.
 In the city, you say hi at the diner.”
-The working-class meat-packer days are mostly over in Chelsea, a neighborhood that transformed years ago into one of Manhattan’s trendiest, most expensive regions.
+The working-class meatpacker days are mostly over in Chelsea, a neighborhood that transformed years ago into one of Manhattan’s trendiest, most expensive areas.
 But if anything, the city’s increased exclusivity has made the need for down-home diners even more pressing.

 Statistically, it seems that the days of the New York City diner face an untimely end.
 Nighthawks, this sinister image of isolation laid bare by Hopper’s poignant depiction of disconnected people, moves further into the distance with each diner’s closing, an elegy to the New York nights of yore.
 Yet the degradation of diner culture resurrects Nighthawks as more of a prophecy than a relic.
 It’s a vision of what New York will become without diners.